-When is an Independent Expenditure Committee Required to Register?
+When is a Political Action Committee Required to Register?

-Under Wis.
-Stat. § 11.0602, a new independent expenditure committee must register within 10 business days of exceeding the threshold of \$2,500 of activity in a calendar year.
+Under WIS.
+STAT. § 11.0502, a new political action committee must register within 10 days of exceeding the threshold of \$2,500 of activity in a calendar year.

-All independent expenditure committees must register with the Wisconsin Ethics Commission.
-WIS.
-STAT. § 11.0102(1)(a)4m.
-Independent expenditure committees register online at http://cfis.wi.gov.
-To complete the committee registration you must print the form and send a signed copy to the Wisconsin Ethics Commission either electronically or by mail.
-When the signed registration statement is received, the Commission will activate the independent expenditure committee on CFIS.
+All political action committees must register at the state level - with the Wisconsin Ethics Commission.
+Political action committees register online at http://cfis.wi.gov.
+To complete the committee registration, you must print the form and send a signed copy to the Wisconsin Ethics Commission either electronically or by mail.
+When the signed registration statement is received, the Commission will activate the political action committee on CFIS.

-After the registration statement has been filed and the committee has been activated, an independent expenditure committee may resume making disbursements and incurring obligations.
-WIS.
-STAT. § 11.0602(2).
+After the registration statement has been filed and the committee has been activated, a political action committee may resume making disbursements and incurring obligations.
 The committee's financial activities must be reported on campaign finance reports (ETHCF-2S, 2SE, 2SU or 2NA), unless the committee has claimed an exemption from filing finance reports.
 These reports will disclose information on the receipts, expenditures, incurred obligations and loans of the committee.

-It is important to note that some entities not required to register as independent expenditure committees (individuals, or groups that spend less than 50% of their funds on independent expenditures) are still required to report spending on disbursements made for the purpose of express advocacy if they spend more than \$2,500 within 60 days of a primary or election.
+Some entities not required to register as political action committees (individuals, or groups that spend less than 50% of their funds on independent expenditures) are still required to report spending on disbursement made for the purpose of express advocacy if they spend more than \$2,500 within 60 days of a primary or election.
 WIS.
 STAT. § 11.1001.
 See the "Reporting Specific Express Advocacy (72-Hour Reporting)" section for more details.